-You can eliminate this source of worry by making more of an effort to keep your patients informed about your processes while they’re in your waiting room.
+You can eliminate this source of worry by making more of an effort to keep your patients informed about your processes while they’re in your medical office waiting room.

 For example, you could use digital signage to display a step-by-step list showing your patients what their experience at your facility will be like from start to finish.
 Or you could show a display that indicates the estimated amount of time that patients will spend in the waiting room before seeing a care provider.

 You might even display information about what visits with your physicians will be like.
 Ultimately, the more that you can tell a patient about what they will experience, the better they will start to feel.

 Proactively describe how you keep the waiting room safe

 Many patients’ fear of healthcare facilities stems from the COVID-19 pandemic and the risk of being infected with the coronavirus.
 One way to alleviate those fears is to let your patients know the steps that you’re taking to reduce risks and keep them safe.

 For example, you can use your digital patient waiting room signs to highlight the enhanced safety procedures you’re using.
 You might even want to show statistical evidence pointing out the effectiveness of the procedures you’ve chosen.
 This information will let your patients know that you’re doing everything in your power to keep them safe.

 Some of your patients may feel unsafe about the actual process of checking into your waiting rooms due to previous trauma, anxiety or other mental health concerns.
 You can accommodate the needs of these individuals by letting them handle their check-in process on their own.

 For example, you might create a pre-visit patient registration portal on your website.
 Similarly, you could use digital signage to create interactive check-in kiosks.
 These allow patients to check themselves in if they want, which will increase feelings of safety in your waiting room.